Spittal/vue-i18n-extract/README.md

 ## :exclamation: Issues

-I'm sure you'll find bug I'll never see.
-It would be great if you'd like to [report them here](https://github.com/pixari/vue-i18n-extract/issues).
+I'm sure you'll find bugs and when you do it would be great if you'd could [report them here](https://github.com/pixari/vue-i18n-extract/issues).

 ## :muscle: Contribution

-The project is still in its early stages and in progess.
-I think there's no need guidelines.
-Feel free to contribute or give feedback as you prefer.
+The project is still in its early stages and in progress.
+I think there's no need for guidelines yet, so feel free to contribute or give feedback as you prefer.

 ## :copyright: License